guidobouman/thesis/Documents/Thesis/Thesis.markdown

   * Input
      * Keyboard, Mouse, Touchscreen
   * Output
-     * Frontend -> Webbrowser -> Screen
+     * Front-end -> Web browser -> Screen

 ### Processing/Backend
 The processing part in the chain is often called the backend.
-The backend often provides an endpoint (urls, parameters) for the frontend through http requests.
+The backend often provides an endpoint (urls, parameters) for the front-end through http requests.
 This is called an API.
 The API allows the user to authenticate and access the database.

 The purpose of having a backend is: